sirius-ms/sirius-docs.github.io/docs/_pages/cli.md

 sirius -1 <ms1File> -2 <ms2Files (comma separated)> -z <parentmass> --adduct <adduct> --project <projectspace> formula
 ```

 `ms1File` is the MS1 spectrum containing the isotope pattern, and `MS/ms2Files` are the MS/MS fragmentation spectra.
 You can provide multiple MS/MS files (comma separated) if you have several measurements of the same compound with different collision energies; SIRIUS will merge these spectra into a single spectrum.
+Adduct nomenclature is described [here]({{"/adducts/#nomenclature" | relative_url}}).
 If you omit the `--adduct` option, `[M+?]+` is used as default.

 The command also works for [MGF files]({{ "/io/#mgf-format" | relative_url}}), where you can omit the `-z` option for specifying the parent mass, if it is already given in the file.